Building Houses for Healthy Living and Energy Efficiency

 Zero net energy homes provide a safe, healthy, and quiet environment where a family can feel secure and comfortable.

-Top: This rendering of a 1.5-story, 3-bedroom Contemporary style home illustrates the covered front porch, large windows on both levels, and a sloped roofline with lots of room for solar panels.
-Inside is a sun room with an heat-sink masonry floor that brings sunshine in, and disperses it around the home as heat.
-Bottom: The main floor plan shows the sun room where sunshine freely flows into the home to provide warmth and comfort in every corner (Plan #146-1641).
+This 3-bedroom contemporary home boasts extensive decks, large windows, and a sloped roofline with lots of room for solar panels.
+Inside is a sunroom with a heat-sink masonry floor that brings sunshine in, and disperses it around the home as heat (Plan # 146-1618).

 Styles and Sizes of Zero Net Energy Homes